OsiriX-Foundation/KheopsDocumentation/docs/tokens/tokens.md

 Kheops Tokens provide a mechanism to give temporary access to Kheops resources.

 Two classes of tokens exist, *Album* tokens, and *User* tokens.
 Album tokens give access to a specific Kheops album.
 User tokens give full access to a User's account.
-When both Album, and User tokens are generated an expiration date must be specified.
-The token will no longer function once the expiration date passes.
-Both token types can also be revoked once they are no longer needed or if the token has been compromised.
+Album and User tokens both have a fixed expiration date that must be specified when they are created.
+Tokens will no longer function after the expiration date has passed.
+Both token types can be revoked once they are no longer needed or if the token has been compromised.